xAerrok/lottery/README.md

 The lottery is in the opinion of this developer, a game for people who are bad at math.
 That doesn't mean it can't be a little fun to question the randomness of a process involving physical ping pong balls getting flopped around an airflow machine, right?

 ## ticketer.py
-- Reads your top14.csv file
+- Reads your top14.csv file (Note, this is just the numbers 1-14, so you want to use the other programs to build your own heuristic or statistical indicators that could actually be useful.)
 - Gives you 40 sets of numbers to play based on the aprioris

 ## megaball.py